-NCV - net calorific value of lignite [MJ/kg] in the given sub-category calculated based upon lignite combusted expressed in both physical and energy units default emission factors [IPCC 2006] for all other fuels i.e.: natural gas, coke, hard coal briquettes, lignite briquettes, coke oven gas, blast furnace gas, fuel oil, diesel oil, LPG, crude oil, motor gasoline, jet kerosene, refinery gas, feedstocks, other petroleum products, petroleum coke, biomass (fuel wood and wood waste, biogas), waste (industrial and municipal waste) and gas works gas.
+Default emission factors [IPCC 2006] for the following fuels were applied: coke, hard coal briquettes, lignite briquettes, coke oven gas, blast furnace gas, fuel oil, diesel oil, LPG, crude oil, motor gasoline, jet kerosene, refinery gas, feedstock, other petroleum products, petroleum coke, biomass (fuel wood and wood waste, biogas), waste (industrial and municipal waste) and gas works gas.

-It should be mentioned here, in response to the ERT recommendation, that CO_2 EF for gasoline applied in road transportation sector in previous submissions was not implemented for combustion processes in stationary sources.
+It should be mentioned here, in response to the ERT recommendation that CO_2 EF for gasoline applied in road transportation sector in previous submissions was not implemented for combustion processes in stationary sources.
 The reason is that since 2017 Submission new methodology for 1.A.3 category applying the COPERT model with its emission factors has been used, which is not relevant for stationary combustion as CS one.